Xenoblade Chronicles (Wii)

 Steel Battalion (Xbox)

 Steel Battalion is one of the greatest video game follies.
-This title requires a joystick which resembles the controls of a Boeing 737 pedals for your feet, and it takes 15 minutes to install everything.
+This title requires a joystick that resembles the controls of a Boeing 737 pedals for your feet, and it takes 15 minutes to install everything.
 Despite this, it is one of the most amazing gaming experiences you will ever play, each button of the joystick corresponding to a function on your robot in the game (our favorite is the wipers).
 Packed into a gigantic, nightmarish box to put away, it’s hard to be less popular than this game at the time of the Xbox.
 As a result, there are not many copies in circulation.
 Nevertheless, if you were one of the fans who not only bought the game at launch but also found a place to store it for the past decade, then this is your lucky day.
 The game is worth more than 100 euros nowadays, depending on its condition.